chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 - The best practice for referencing our CSS is to include all of our styles in a single **external style sheet**, which is referenced from within the `<head>` element of our HTML document.

-  - The external style sheet `stylesheet` is identified with a `<link>` tag which tells the browser it should load CSS style information from an external file located on the server.
-The `link` tag belongs inside the `<head>...</head>` element.
+- The `<link>` tag is used in the head section of an HTML document to link to external resources such as stylesheets, scripts, or icons.

+  - It is an empty tag that doesn't have a closing tag, and it includes attributes such as

+    - `href`: identify the URL of the resource.

+    - `rel`: identify the relationship between the current document and the linked resource.
+    - `type`: the MIME type of the linked resource.

   - Using a single external style sheet allows us to use the same styles across an entire website and quickly make changes sitewide.

 - External CSS is the preferred way to include CSS in most web pages because

   - It lets you share CSS between multiple pages, and makes maintenance of the CSS code separate from that of the HTML.
 Browsers can also cache external CSS files, which can reduce page load times.
   - For most of this course, though, we'll stick with the internal technique; feel free to use external files if you wish.

-- The `<link>` tag is used in the head section of an HTML document to link to external resources such as stylesheets, scripts, or icons.

-  - It is an empty tag that doesn't have a closing tag, and it includes attributes such as `href` (the URL of the resource), `rel` (the relationship between the current document and the linked resource), and `type` (the MIME type of the linked resource).

 - Example